-Inventory levels shift up and down seasonally, so this graph (now) looks at changes in average inventory over a 12 month period.
-We are now only seeing slightly different trends in inventory levels between different price ranges.
-All prices ranges shown above have seen a 26% to 48% decline in inventory levels over the past year except for a smaller decrease of 14% in the \$300K-\$400K market segment.
+Inventory levels shift up and down seasonally, so this graph looks at changes in average inventory over a 12 month period.
+We are seeing declines in inventory levels in most price ranges... actually, in all but the \$300K - \$400K price range.
 Some, but not all, of these changes in inventory levels are due to changes in market value (increases) over the past few years.
+Much of the increased inventory in the \$300K to \$400K price range seems to be new construction offerings in a few new home communities.

 With so many home sales (lots of buyers) and so few homes on the market (not so many sellers), there are low levels of supply in most price ranges in our local real estate market.
-The graph above illustrates that while it would take about two months to sell all of the homes currently for sale over \$400K if the same number of buyers bought each month as have been buying (on average) over the past 12 months and if no new listings came on the market -- but it would take a month or less (!!!) to go through the inventory under \$400K.
-Many consider a six month supply to be a balance between buyers and sellers.
+The graph above illustrates that while it would take about two months to sell all of the homes currently for sale over \$400K if the same number of buyers bought each month as have been buying (on average) over the past 12 months and if no new listings came on the market -- but it would take a month or less (!!!) to go through the inventory under \$300K and just over a month to go through the inventory between \$300K and \$400K.